rojinakashefi/rojinakashefi/README.md

 ### Hello there👋

-- 🏫 I'm currently pursuing a M.Sc. in Artificial Intelligence at KU Leuven.
+- 🏫 I'm graduate M.Sc. in Artificial Intelligence at KU Leuven.
 I hold a B.Sc. in Computer Engineering from Amirkabir University of Technology.

 - 📚 My research interest fields are:
   - Trustworthy ML